 If an idiopathic scoliosis continues to progress despite bracing and reaches +40-50 degrees, surgery may be considered.
 Surgery may involve: spinal fusion along with rods, screws, hooks and or wires placed in the spine.
 The most common surgery performed includes the insertion of Harrington rods and the Dwyer procedure of wire cable and screws.

-For structural scoliosis hands on therapies (chiropractic manipulation, massage, mobilization) will not reverse or change your scoliosis.
-However these therapies can be very helpful for improving posture, flexibility, muscular tone, and overall body awareness.
+Myofascial release can be very helpful for improving posture, flexibility and muscle tension associated with both structural and functional scoliosis.
 These therapies can also play a huge roll in pain management if scoliosis leads to compensatory patterns that cause pain.
+The Mountain Health & Performance North Vancouver chiropractor clinic doctors are experienced in myofascial release for scoliosis.